ameerkat/lazy-object-view/README.md

 lazy-object-view is a simple JS object tree visualizer/explorer that adheres to "what you see is what's in the DOM". lazy-object-view is written in Typescript.

 ## Why
-lazy-object-view is intended to be a more performant alternative to existing JSON visualization packages such as [react-json-tree](https://www.npmjs.com/package/react-json-tree) when the size of the object to be rendered is very large. lazy-object-view attempts to minimize the number of DOM elements on the page by not rendering nodes until they are expanded, and culling nodes when they are closed.
+lazy-object-view is intended to be a performant alternative to existing JSON visualization packages.

 ## Status
 [![Build Status](https://travis-ci.org/ameerkat/lazy-object-view.svg?branch=master)](https://travis-ci.org/ameerkat/lazy-object-view)